Conservation & Science Staff Bios

 - Behavioral endocrinology

 - Evolutionary biology of reproduction and parental care

 - Behavioral ecology

 Michelle first became interested in animal behavior as a child observing birds and squirrels foraging in her backyard.
 In 1998, when she became an undergraduate student at Knox College, she realized she could make a career of studying animal behavior.
 Michelle has studied many species in diverse research settings, including a field-research project that examined the foraging ecology and movement patterns of mantled howler monkeys in Costa Rica that involved collaboration with in situ conservation biologists.

-Michelle has also studied animal behavior in a laboratory setting, first with her honors thesis project investigating social-information use in wild-caught starlings and then for her Master’s degree beginning in 2002, when she studied the effect of environmental enrichment and prior foraging experience on spatial memory and foraging success of laboratory rats.
+Michelle has also studied animal behavior in a laboratory setting, including an investigation of social-information use in wild-caught starlings and research examining the effect of environmental enrichment and prior foraging experience on spatial memory and foraging success of laboratory rats.

 It wasn’t until after she met Rachel Santymire, Ph.D., director of the zoo’s Davee Center for Epidemiology and Endocrinology, that Michelle realized the importance of a more holistic approach to understanding behavior.
-She recognized that the study of hormones in concert with behavior resulted in a more complete understanding of the whole animal.
-From that point forward she has incorporated endocrinology into her research.
+She recognized that the study of hormones in concert with behavior resulted in a more complete understanding of the whole animal—something that is critically important for animal welfare and species conservation.

-Michelle is currently using endocrinology and animal behavior in several research projects under the direction of Santymire.
-These projects include a study of social behavior and stress physiology in response to predator/competitor and prey odor cues in African wild dogs as well as an investigation of the role of male characteristics in female mate-choice and breeding success in the non-wild population of black-footed ferrets.
+Michelle is currently investigating the role of biologically meaningful odor cues in social behavior and stress in African wild dogs and the role of male characteristics in female mate-choice and breeding success in the non-wild population of black-footed ferrets.